 - Try to close the window again by holding the button for a few seconds.
 At this time, the system for a small section of window glass path to close the roll-back function! - If the closing process lasts more than a few seconds, the roll-back function reactivates.
-If the window rises again or is blocked at another place, the window will stop closing again and automatically reopen. - If the fault persists, go to a correspondingly qualified workshop.
-Volkswagen recommends using a Volkswagen dealership.
+If the window rises again or is blocked at another place, the window will stop closing again and automatically reopen. - If the windows still cannot be closed, the system should be repaired at the qualified workshop as soon as possible.

-Sliding/tilting roof
+Electric panoramic sliding/ tilting roof